changxin-ge/AskProcurement-Agentic-AI-Bootcamp/labs/Lab 1 - Sourcing Potential Supplier/README.md

 2. We will be building thsi agent from Scratch, therefore enter the provided name and description to the agent.

     - **Name:**
+        * Mention your name as a prefix of the agent name, to avoid confusion.
+        * Example:
+            ```
+            Name: James Brown
+            Agent Name: JamesBrown Sourcing Potential Supplier Agent
+            ```
     ```
     Sourcing Potential Supplier Agent
     ```